cashubtc/awesome-cashu/README.md

 #### Swift
 - [CashuSwift](https://github.com/zeugmaster/CashuSwift) is a Swift library implementing the Cashu protocol
+- [CashuKit](https://github.com/SparrowTek/CashuKit) is a Swift library implementing the Cashu protocol
 #### TypeScript & JavaScript

 - [Cashu-TS](https://github.com/cashubtc/cashu-ts) is a TypeScript library for building Cashu wallets